yaobinwen/learn-linux-kernel/jammy/README.md

     - 4.3.1 (Quicker build) `LANG=C fakeroot debian/rules binary-headers binary-generic binary-perarch`
     - 4.3.2 (Need linux-tools or lowlatency kernel) `LANG=C fakeroot debian/rules binary`
       - The target `binary` is in `debian/rules`.
-      - Because the target `binary` depends on two sub-targets: `binary-indep` and `binary-arch`, one can start with `LANG=C fakeroot debian/rules binary-indep`.
+      - Because the target `binary` depends on two sub-targets: `binary-indep` and `binary-arch`, one can start with `LANG=C fakeroot debian/rules binary-indep` and then build the target `binary-arch`.

-## How to resume the previous work
+## 3. How to resume the previous work

 Because I can't finish the kernel building in one sitting, I need to write down how to resume the work:
 - 1). `cd ~/yaobin/code/linux-lab`.